jfisher-usgs/ObsNetwork/README.md

 ## Overview

-The [R](http://www.r-project.org/ "R") package **ObsNetwork** evaluates and optimizes long-term monitoring networks using a kriging-based genetic algorithm method.
+The [R](http://www.r-project.org/) package **ObsNetwork** evaluates and optimizes long-term monitoring networks using a kriging-based genetic algorithm method.

 ## Install

-You can install **ObsNetwork** from [GitHub](https://jfisher-usgs.github.io/R/) and its dependencies from [CRAN](http://cran.r-project.org/) using commands:
+You can install **ObsNetwork** from [GitHub](https://jfisher-usgs.github.io/R/) and its dependencies from [CRAN](http://cran.r-project.org/) using the following commands:

 ```r
 repos <- c("https://jfisher-usgs.github.io/R", getOption("repos"))